Guide to 5 Types of Salesforce Architects

 Fast forward to now, and the Salesforce Architect role has really come into being.
 Since the certification programs launched, people have continually aspired to reach the top level of expertise.
 By putting credentials behind themselves, architects are winning more work, gaining more experience, and as a result, delivering value.

 They want their expertise and experience to be seen and valued for what it really is.
 Everyone wants to become a leader or an authority in some way when they’ve got some experience.
-I feel that moving into an architectural role, whether you’re looking at it from business or Salesforce, or integration, programming, etc. It’s okay to have specializations – you don’t have to know everything.
-The ‘five types of architects’ is designed to show you what’s available once you arrive there.”
+I feel that moving into an architectural role, whether you’re looking at it from business or Salesforce or integration, programming, etc. It’s okay to have specializations, you don’t have to know everything.
+The ‘5 Types of Architects’ is designed to show you what’s available once you arrive there.”

 Summary